Friends (B'z album)

-Friends is the fourth Mini-Album for the Japanese rock duo B'z, released in 1992.
+Friends is the fourth mini-album by the Japanese rock duo B'z, released in 1992.
 The album sold 1,355,530 copies and reached No. 1 at Oricon.
 The track "Itsuka no Merry Christmas" became extremely commercially successful, being certified by the RIAJ as being downloaded 500,000+ times as a ringtone and more than 100,000 times as a full-length cellphone download, despite being released in the early 1990s and not as a single.